February 18, 2021

 As much as I love butternut squash, it can be a headache to cut and peel it.
 Fortunately, this mashed butternut squash recipe doesn't require any peeling or cubing!
 After three slices (plus spooning out the seeds), the squash goes in the oven and then the flesh gets easily scraped away from the skin.

-To cut the butternut squash for roasting, you will want to slice off about 1/4" of the top and bottom of the squash.
+To cut the butternut squash for roasting, you will want to use a sharp knife to slice off about 1/4" of the top and bottom of the squash.
 Then, stand it upright and slice it in half.
 It's a good idea to get a non-slip cutting board for additional safety since butternut squash can be tough to cut through.

 This mashed butternut squash recipe uses maple syrup, cinnamon, and nutmeg to enhance the natural sweetness of the squash.
 To create a smooth, creamy, whipped texture, we'll blend it all together in the blender, after mashing it with a fork or mixer.
-It might be more accurate to call it whipped butternut squash or butternut squash puree; either way, it's the perfect side dish for Thanksgiving or any fall feast!
+It might be more accurate to call it whipped butternut squash or butternut squash puree; either way, it's the perfect side dish for Thanksgiving or any holiday feast!
+Try it with a hearty main course, like my holiday lentil loaf.

 As tasty and sweet as this butternut squash side dish is, it's healthy, too!
 Each serving is just 70 calories, with 4 grams of sugar, and has lots of Vitamin A and Vitamin C.